Atavic/firefox-tweaks/README.md

 I know a lot of people don't feel that way though, which is why they're commented out by default.

+## License
+This repository is licensed under GPLv3.
+You may use it for commercial purposes, modify it, distribute it or any modified works, but I am not liable for any damage caused by it and it comes with no warranty.
+If you choose to distribute it or any modified versions, a copy of the GPLv3 and a copyright notice must be included in your distributed version, changes made must be documented, you must make the source code available, and modifications must be released under the same license.

+The only exception to this is user.js, which is provided under the MIT license with a copyright notice.

 ## Sources
 This repository draws from other people's work, listed below:
 - [Pyllyukko's user.js Github Repository](https://github.com/pyllyukko/user.js)